×

 “I’m confident that in the near future there will be enough demand to either move the dates of parades to Mardi Gras Day, or we’ll see a new parade forming to run on Mardi Gras proper,” Arrigo says.

-After all, the city has seen new parades launch in recent years, with Mid City Gras forming in 2018 and Krewe of Oshun launching in 2020 (plus Krewe of Shenandoah rolling for the first time on Lundi Gras.)
+After all, the city has seen new parades launch in recent years, with Mid City Gras forming in 2018 and Krewe of Oshun launching in 2020 (plus Krewe of Shenandoah rolling for the first time on Lundi Gras in 2024.)

 Visit Baton Rouge and the city itself do not plan the parades.
 This shift would likely be driven by a few industrious locals, like those who built Baton Rouge’s Mardi Gras scene from the ground up decades ago.